 As is often the case in a small village, Marengo doesn't have a public transportation system that people use for their commute.

-The citizens of Marengo have a very low rate of college education: just 9.47% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Marengo has a very low overall level of education: only 9.47% of people over 25 hold a 4-year college degree or higher.

 The people who call Marengo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marengo residents report their race to be White.
 Important ancestries of people in Marengo include German, Polish, Italian, English, and Irish.